ryanvanmass/ryanvanmass.github.io/_drafts/xpipe-a-modern-connection-manager.md

 ---

 ## What is XPipe?
 XPipe is a modern multi-connection manager that supports RDP, SSH, and VNC.
-In addition to SFTP and file management plus Hyper-V, KVM, VMWare Player/Workstation/Fusion,and Proxmox integrations to allow you to manage your existing vms.
+In addition to SFTP and file management plus Hyper-V, KVM, VMWare Player/Workstation/Fusion,and Proxmox integrations.

 ## Key Features
 ### Proxmox Integration